comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

-null pointer or access out of range array index,such exception should be fixed at source code level, instead of being handled during runtime, thus any of such catalog exception don't (and shouldn't ) requires explicit handle, OTOH 'Checked Exception' to indicate the error only possible to be handled properly during runtime, for example most IO exception.
+null pointer or access out of range array index,such exception should be fixed at source code level, instead of being handled during runtime, thus any of such catalog exception don't (and shouldn't ) requires explicit handle, and by default terminate process (like assert in C) OTOH 'Checked Exception' to indicate the error only possible to be handled properly during runtime, for example most IO exception.
 Java also force Checked exceptions must be declared as part of method signature, which means